 One on the sectors the Regional Energy Plan focuses on is thermal, or heat.
 Building and zoning codes are tools which can encourage and enforce conservation in buildings.
-There many technologies currently circulating which can be applied to new and old buildings to boost their performance.
+There are many technologies currently circulating which can be applied to new and old buildings to boost their performance.

-Heating and cooling systems demand approximately one third of the region's energy consumption.
-Much of this climate control is fueled by fossil fuels however, there are reliable alternatives.
+Heating and cooling systems demand approximately one third of the Region's energy consumption.
+Much of this climate control is fueled by fossil fuels; however, there are reliable alternatives.
 Heat pumps which exchange both hot and cold air are powered by electricity.
-Because the Region is rich with lumber resources, advanced wood heating systems offer both the ability to efficiently heat buildings renewably but also strengthen the local wood industry while bolstering the economy.
+Because the Region is rich with lumber resources, advanced wood heating systems offer both the ability to efficiently heat buildings with renewable energy, but also strengthen the local wood industry while bolstering the economy.
 With clustered development, district heating is an efficient and effective way to heat multiple buildings.
 For passive cooling, trees can be strategically planted to block direct sun.

-To encourage efficiency in buildings methods like zoning and fee alleviation are powerful tools.
-Zoning, in this case, would require design for passive solar heating, low flow toilets, LED lighting fixtures, among other technologies.
-As an incentive tool, fees which otherwise would be applied to new structures could be omitted if those structures are net zero45.
+To encourage efficiency in buildings, methods like zoning and fee alleviation are powerful tools.
+Zoning, in this case, would require design for passive solar heating, low-flow toilets, LED lighting fixtures, among other technologies.
+As an incentive tool, fees which otherwise would be applied to new structures could be omitted if those structures are net zero.28

 Though not yet developed to its full capacity, storage has the potential to dramatically aid the Region in reaching the 90% renewable by 2050 state goal.
 Storage for renewable energy generation could boost capacity substantially while also feeding into micro-grids.
-With increased distributive generation, storage and micro-grids bring resilience to communities across the Region and state.
+With increased distributive generation, storage and micro-grids bring resilience to communities across both the Region and the State of Vermont.

-Net zero buildings generate enough renewable energy annually to meet the consumption needs of the building.
+28 Net zero buildings generate enough renewable energy annually to meet the consumption needs of the building.

-POLICIES AND IMPLEMENTATION STEPS
+IMPLEMENTATION STEPS

 Conservation and efficiency are the drivers to achieving the 90x50 goal.
 In land use, transportation, and heating, action steps and implementable policies will bring about the conservation needed to reach the 90x50 goal.

-Below are listed implementation steps gleaned from the stakeholder discussions in Windham Region.
-Attachment A (Appendix 2, page 66) contains sample policy statements generated by the Department of Public Service which can be deemed applicable to the Windham Region.
+Below are listed implementation steps, gleaned from the stakeholder discussions in the Windham Region, and distilled from the previous discussion in this section.
+Appendix A (on page 52) also contains sample policy statements generated by the Vermont Department of Public Service, which are considered applicable to the Windham Region.